nanite/AcceleratedDecay/README.md

 ### Why do you require the `architectury-api`?

+> Note, I've updated the 1.18.2 of this mod to no longer depend on architectury.
+I will update the newer versions soon.

 I'm lazy, stop judging me, we fire and listen on some events that it's much simpler to implement with `architectury`.
 Also, lots of mods use it now so if you're on a modpack or making a modpack, you likely already have it!